-As can be seen from Fig. 5, our scheme performs consistently close to that of the ideal schemes, which indicates that our estimation matches reality quite well.
+As can be seen from figure 5, our scheme performs consistently close to that of the ideal schemes, which indicates that our estimation matches reality quite well.
 DSR also performs consistently and is close to the once-for-all scheme.
-Nodes at different locations have much different costs when applying the expansion ring schemes.
+Nodes at different locations have much different costs when applying the expansion ring scheme.
 Some nodes may achieve less cost while other nodes may achieve more cost.
 Overall, the expansion ring's cost tends to be larger than that of the once-for-all scheme.
 When $x_0 = 1$, which means nodes are close to the center, the average cost decreases since more nodes are a relatively smaller number of hops away from the center.

-As for latency, similar results can be achieved.
-Nodes that are close to the center usually need less time to cover the whole network and the resulting latency in finding the target is smaller.
+As for latency, nodes that are close to the center usually need less time to cover the whole network and the resulting latency in finding the target is smaller.

-6.4 Performance comparison for small-scale networks without location information
+6.4.
+Performance comparison for small-scale networks without location information